modelica-tools/csv-compare/README.md

 The tool generates html reports that contain zoomable vector graphics of all results that are found in both files.
 Keep that in mind when you compare csv files with many results as the created html reports can grow to big to be viewed in a browser.
 The best way is to prepare your base file to contain only results you really want to compare.

 To run the tool you need Microsoft Windows and [Microsoft .NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=30653) or [Mono (Stable)](http://www.go-mono.com/mono-downloads/download.html) and a Mono-Supported platform.

+Alternatively a [Docker](http://docker.com) container can be built and used to run the tool.